 Supervisor(s) and panel members

 Kam, S. (2018).
-Southeast Asia’s Uyghur Militant Connection.
-In Michael Clarke (Eds.), Terrorism and Counter-Terrorism in China, London: Hurst & Co Publishers Ltd.
+Uyghur Cross-border Movement into Southeast Asia: Between Resistance and Survival.
+In Michael Clarke (Ed.), Terrorism and Counter-Terrorism in China, London: Hurst & Co Publishers Ltd.

 Kam, S. (2016).
 Singapore’s Approach to Counter Terrorism and Extremism, Countering Daesh Extremism – European and Asian Responses, Singapore: Rajaratnam School of International Studies (RSIS) with Konrad Adenauer Stiftung.